top of page

 When we don’t know something, we don’t sit with the question anymore.
 We Google it, right?
 Or, more likely now, we ask ChatGPT.
 We skim answers instead of wrestling with ideas.
 We outsource thinking instead of developing it.

+Books used to demand effort—concentration, disagreement, reflection.
+Lectures required presence—listening, questioning, synthesis.
 Learning was slow, sometimes uncomfortable… but it changed us.

 Today, speed has replaced depth.
 Convenience has replaced curiosity.
 Answers have replaced understanding.

+The danger isn’t technology itself.
 The danger is unexamined dependence.

 When every question has an instant answer:

-• We lose patience for complexity
+• We lose patience for complexity.

-• We avoid ambiguity
+• We avoid ambiguity.

-• We weaken our capacity for original thought
+• We weaken our capacity for original thought.

 In leadership, this shows up everywhere:

-• Executives seeking frameworks before forming a view
+• Executives seeking frameworks before forming a view.

-• Teams waiting for direction instead of exercising judgment
+• Teams waiting for direction instead of exercising judgment.

-• Opinions borrowed, not built
+• Opinions borrowed, not built.

 Independent thinking isn’t about rejecting tools.
 It’s about not surrendering agency to them.